-Annotation will allow you to draw and select anything you added to the image, as described above, however it will not let you select or remove elements that existed in the original image.
+The annotation will allow you to draw and select anything you added to the image, as described above, however it will not let you select or remove elements that existed in the original image.

 What do you think?
 Are you going to start adding some drawings to your work?